DavidRommel/Notes/Python_Data_Visualization_Basic_Graphs/README.md

-### Display the hexadecimal value of the first color of the current palette
+### Display The Hexadecimal Value Of The First Color Of The Current Palette

 ```python